Frank-Pechar/js-shop-cart/README.md

 - Created and inserted DOM elements using:
 -     createElement, className, setAttribute, innerHTML, append
 - Setters and getters for updating total amount rendered in DOM h2 element
-- Use of bind() and arrow functions to handle this keyword reference correctly
+- Use of bind() and arrow functions to handle this keyword references correctly
-- Array methods: reduce
+- Array methods: reduce, push
+- Use of #private field
+- Use of static field and methods